Steps to Apply for Financial Aid at HFC

 - Verification Documentation

 - Once we receive your FAFSA, you may be notified that you were selected for a process called Verification.
 Please refer to our Verification section for specific information regarding this process.

 Step 4 - If Steps 1-4 are not complete by the Financial Aid Priority Deadline, make arrangements to pay for your classes or set up an installment plan so your classes are protected until your financial aid is awarded.

-Be sure your FAFSA is in by the Financial Aid Priority Deadline.
+Be sure your FAFSA and any other required documents are submitted by the Financial Aid Priority Deadline.
 Otherwise, you will need to pay for your classes or set up a payment plan to avoid de-registration while you wait for your financial aid award letter.